maravento/blackweb/README.md

 are terms that have nothing to do with racial discrimination / son términos que no tienen ninguna relación con la discriminación racial

+## NOTICE

+---

+The urls included in the acl `allowurls.txt` and` blockurls.txt`, may be notified to the admin, via email and will have a period of 72 hours to accept or reject the inclusion.
+After the deadline, the inclusion will be permanent, unless the object or url changes, or is included in a public block list / Las urls incluidas en las acl `allowurls.txt` y `blockurls.txt`, podrán ser notificadas al admin, via mail y tendrá un plazo de 72 horas para aceptar o rechazar la inclusión.
+Superado el plazo, la inclusión será permanente, excepto que cambie el objeto o url, o sea incluida en alguna lista de bloqueo pública

 ## DISCLAIMER

 ---